-- a.
-Mobilization Phase - i.
-Responding Agencies will have initial responders at the scene with reinforcements arriving.
-Incident Command is established. - ii.
-Emergency Operations Center If needed, collaboration and coordination of control functions will be activated; personnel will begin arriving at the EOC and begin establishing communications. - b.
-Emergency Action Phases - i.
-Responding Agencies Incident Commander in charge, response personnel reduce the emergency and some recovery work begins. - ii.
-Emergency Operations Center Personnel providing assistance to the Incident Commander, anticipating problems, planning, and directing plan implementation.
-Personnel also begin developing a recovery plan. - c.
-Recovery Phase - i.
-Responding Agencies De-escalation of response activities.
-Recovery agencies such as Public Works and the volunteer organizations become more active and all response agencies will restock resources and supplies. - ii.
-Emergency Operations Center Personnel are implementing recovery plans, damage assessments and reports.
+- Responding Agencies will have initial responders at the scene with reinforcements arriving.
+Incident Command is established. - Emergency Operations Center If needed, collaboration and coordination of control functions will be activated; personnel will begin arriving at the EOC and begin establishing communications.

+b.
+Emergency Action Phases

+- Responding Agencies Incident Commander in charge, response personnel reduce the emergency and some recovery work begins. - Emergency Operations Center Personnel providing assistance to the Incident Commander, anticipating problems, planning, and directing plan implementation.
+Personnel also begin developing a recovery plan.

+c.
+Recovery Phase

+- Responding Agencies De-escalation of response activities.
+Recovery agencies such as Public Works and the volunteer organizations become more active and all response agencies will restock resources and supplies. - Emergency Operations Center Personnel are implementing recovery plans, damage assessments and reports.
 The finance group should initiate cost recovery procedures.